dcousens/habanero/PROTOCOL.md

 [Limit I](######Limit_I) is to be enforced __before__ [Verify P](######Verify_P), otherwise Denial timings can be used as an oracle for $K_{verify}$ authenticity.

+The $I_{attempts}$ limit of $5$ was selected as it provides an approximate ~$0.05\%$ probability of success for an Attacker when using a 4-digit $pin$.

+However, if $pin$ distribution is not uniform, [DataGenetics](http://www.datagenetics.com/blog/september32012/) shows that $20.552\%$ of $pin$ codes are typically guessed in 5 attempts.
+The enforcement of whether a $pin$ is randomly selected is a UX consideration, and ignored in this protocol.

 ## Attack Vectors
 Although this protocol assumes TLS, transport layer attacks are still explored below.